Shopify/google_auth/README.md

 ## What

-GoogleAuth is a convenience wrapper around `omniauth-google-apps` that makes a lot of assumptions, and requires less setup.
+GoogleAuth is a very, very trivial convenience wrapper around `omniauth-google-apps` that makes a lot of assumptions, and requires much less setup.

 ## How